 This may seem a bit like deja vu, but trust me it’s not.
 I did play at this resort just a few weeks ago, but last time I played the Valley Course.
 This time I played the other course at this great 36-hole complex: the Palm Course.

-If you read that post (if you didn’t, click here), you’ll recall I was very impressed with the conditioning of the course.
+If you read that post, you’ll recall I was very impressed with the conditioning of the course.
 Other than the greens being a tad less than perfect, the rest of it was downright immaculate.
 In addition, I was pleasantly surprised with the beauty and challenge of that Ted Robinson layout.
 So needless to say, I was anxious to get back and play the Palm Course while it was still in tip-top shape.

 I had a 6:00 am tee time, which I figured would be first off the tee.
 Normally it would be.
 I was paired with another single and a twosome and we did tee off right on time.
 However, they put out a “VIP” group ahead of us at 5:50.
 The starter seemed confident they’d be super quick players and wouldn’t bother us.
 He was mistaken.
 Don’t get me wrong, we still finished in almost exactly four hours, which is a great pace for a foursome.
 We would have finished quicker, though, if not for that group in front of us.